ckcollab/polished/README.md

 ### Select a backend

-- Default backend is "simple" and expects static html without any steps needed to generate the page
+Default backend is `SimpleBackend` which looks for "index.html" in current directory and expects static html without any steps needed to generate the page

-- Available backends:
+**Available backends:**

 ```
 'polished.backends.simple'